Salmah1/Translator-App/README.md

 ### Description

+This is a language translator application interface.
 Users can translate text into multiple languages, copy translated text, and convert text to speech.